pykeen/pykeen/docs/source/tutorial/node_piece.rst

 Generally, :class:`pykeen.nn.node_piece.PrecomputedPoolTokenizer` can
 use any :class:`pykeen.nn.node_piece.PrecomputedTokenizerLoader` as a custom processor of vocabulary formats.
-Right now there is one such loader, :class:`pykeen.nn.node_piece.GalkinPickleLoader` that expects a dictionary of the following format:
+Right now there is one such loader, :class:`pykeen.nn.node_piece.GalkinPrecomputedTokenizerLoader` that expects a dictionary of the following format:

 .. code::